Red Mite in Chicken Houses

 Poultry Shield is a liquid cleaner and sanitising product by Biolink that is best applied to your hen houses with a pressure sprayer.
 It works by breaking down organic matter and eradicating the mites' habitat.

 We recommend, as part of a two-prong operation, that you follow the cleaning with Flyte so Fancy Diatomaceous Powder when dry.
-Diatoms are fossilised algae with a crystalline structure that are highly abrasive to the mites’ waxy shell.
+Diatoms are fossilised algae with a crystalline structure that are highly abrasive on the mites’ waxy shell.
 Sprinkle throughout the house wherever the mite may hide e.g. perches and perch sockets.

 There are many other products on the market to fight the Red Mite battle.
-MITEPRO Red Mite Powder or Net-Tex Total Mite Kill Liquid is a particular favourite of many chicken keepers.
 We have Smoke Bomb Fumers, as well as cypermethrin based answers like Ardap Insecticide Aerosol.
-Please take a look in our Red Mite Eradication Section to find your answer or call us if you need further advice.
+Please take a look in our Red Mite Eradication Section to find more products or call us if you need further advice.

 Red Mite Prevention

 Follow any Red Mite Treatment with Stalosan F, a powder disinfectant that destroys worm eggs, coccidial oocysts & larvae (note: does not kill red mite directly).
-With anti-bacterial, anti-fungal, anti-viral action, it is highly absorbent and will help to reduce the ammonia smell created by the chicken's droppings as well as make the henhouse an inhospitable place for mites.
+With anti-bacterial, anti-fungal, anti-viral action, Stalosan is highly absorbent and will help to reduce the ammonia smell created by the chicken's droppings as well as make the henhouse an inhospitable place for mites.

 If your birds are showing signs of anaemia or are looking unwell then give them a vitamin and iron boost with Agrivite Red Mite Rescue Remedy to rebuild their iron balance.

-Using a chopped Hemp Bedding in the henhouse can also help because, unlike straw, it does not provide hidey holes for the mite.
-Straw, being tubular in nature, will allow the mite to hide and avoid being seen.
 Always burn any old bedding that you think might be infested.
 We have found our Chopped Hemp Bedding with Eucalyptus very popular, which anecdotally keeps red mite away.
 Hemp Bedding is far easier to keep clean so will avoid the build-up of matter where the mite can thrive.
 Eucalyptus is also antibacterial and red mite find it 'most unpleasant'.

 You may see many promotions stating that plastic henhouses prevent red mite, or cannot be infested, but we would have to say that in our experience this is not the case.

 Plastic hen houses are just as likely to get red mite infestations as timber houses albeit they are easier to spot and have less hidey-holes.
 Plus, as plastic henhouses are prone to condensation, and some have poor ventilation, this creates a humid environment which red mite love.
-It's all a matter of how many places there are for the mite to hide but, most of all, it is about spotting the signs early and treating any problems straight away.

 Red Mite facts ...